A Message From Chrissy

 Learn more about the program and find a CDFI through which to apply here.

-Two weeks ago, DCED announced that 133 more companies had been approved for funding in the final disbursement of the COVID-19 Working Capital Access Program.
+DCED announced that 133 more companies had been approved for funding in the final disbursement of the COVID-19 Working Capital Access Program.
 Read more here.

-As our Commonwealth begins to reopen, Governor Wolf’s administration has provided updated guidelines for businesses to follow during this time.
+As our Commonwealth begins to reopen, Governor Wolf’s administration has provided updated resources for businesses to follow during this time.
 Please take a moment to review these guidelines to help ensure our community stays healthy and safe.

 As always, please let us know if you have any questions and continue to reach out to our other COVID-19 rapid response teams: